Stefan de Vrij: Inter Milan

 Following months of speculation, on 28 May 2018, De Vrij announced that he was going to join Inter Milan starting on 1 July.
 On 11 July, he was officially presented as an Inter player, signing a contract until June 2023.
 De Vrij received squad number 6, and made his competitive debut on 19 August in the opening championship week against Sassuolo.

 He scored his first goal for Nerazzurri one week later, putting his side two goals up against Torino at home, in an eventual 2–2 draw.
 In September 2018, De Vrij played his 100th match in Serie A in the 2–1 home win over Fiorentina.
 He also made his first UEFA Champions League appearance in season opener against Tottenham Hotspur, assisting Matías Vecino's injury-time winner for a 2–1 home win.
 De Vrij eventually played 5 out of 6 matches in the competition's group stage, which saw en early elimination of Inter, instead continuing their European adventure in knockout phase of UEFA Europa League.

 Later on 14 March 2019, in the second leg of Europa League round of 16, De Vrij's wrong ball control resulted fatal for Inter who conceded inside 5 minutes, and eventually lost the game to Eintracht Frankfurt 1–0 at San Siro, crashing out of competition 1–0 on aggregate.
 Three days later, De Vrij scored in the Derby della Madonnina match against rivals Milan, helping his team to win 3–2, taking back the third place in championship, and completing the first league double over them since 2011–12 season.

 On 9 November 2019, in the 2019–20 season, De Vrij made his 50th appearance in all competitions for Inter in a 2–1 league win over Verona at San Siro.
 On 8 July 2023, De Vrij extended his contract with the club until 2025.
+He departed the club at the end of the 2025–26 season, having won the domestic double.

+Panathinaikos

+On 30 June 2026, he was signed by Panathinaikos on a one-year contract.